snootched/cb-lcars/README.md

 [LCARSlad London](https://twitter.com/lcarslad) for excellent LCARS images and diagrams for reference.

-[meWho Titan.DS](https://www.mewho.com/titan) for such a cool interactive design demo and color reference.
+[meWho Titan.DS](https://www.mewho.com/titan) for such a cool interactive design demo and colour reference.

 [TheLCARS.com]( https://www.thelcars.com) a great LCARS design reference, and the base reference for Data Cascade and Pulsewave animations.